hov1417/picotcpls/README.md

 routing rules to select a src address.

-New connections can be made at any time of the initial connection lifetime and may offer to the application an easy interface to program failover mechanism (or let TCPLS automatically handle failover) or aggregation of bandwidth with multipathing.
+New connections can be made at any time of the initial connection lifetime and may offer to the application an easy interface to deal with application-level migrations (or let TCPLS automatically handle failover in case of failure) or aggregation of bandwidth with multipathing at any point of the connection lifetime.

 ### Handshake

-picotcpls simply offer a wrapper around picotls's interactive hanshake (`ptls_handshake`):
+picotcpls offers a wrapper around picotls's interactive hanshake (`ptls_handshake`):

 `tcpls_handshake(ptls_t *tls, ptls_handshake_properties_t *properties);`